-These are the perfect bite sized appetizer for a Holiday party.
+These are the perfect bite sized appetizer for any party.
 Smooth and creamy Brie cheese combines with homemade raspberry spread and savory crunchy bacon.
-Impress your guests with these little cuties.
+Impress your guests with these little cuties!

 - Prep Time: 1 hour